Why Must Christians Appear at the “Bema Seat” of Christ?

 James R. Aist

 The Bible refers to two different judgments, both presided over by Christ, whereby all mankind will be judged.
 At the Great White Throne Judgment (Revelation 20:11-15), non-Christians will be judged, found guilty of their sins and condemned to hell (the Lake of Fire).
-But, it is at the Judgment (or, Bema) Seat of Christ that Christians will be judged (2 Corinthians 5:10).
+But, it is at the Bema Seat of Christ that Christians will be judged (2 Corinthians 5:10).
 Have you ever wondered why born-again Christians will be judged?
 After all, Jesus died to pay the price for our sins, and God has forgiven them, right?
 So, what is left to be judged?
-Answers to these questions can be found in the unique nature and purpose of the Judgment/Bema Seat of Christ, the judgment reserved for all true believers.
+Answers to these questions can be found in the unique nature and purpose of the Bema Seat of Christ, the judgment reserved for all true believers.

 The Apostle Paul described the process of this judgment in this way: “For no one can lay another foundation than that which was laid, which is Jesus Christ.
 Now if anyone builds on this foundation with gold, silver, precious stones, wood, hay, or stubble, each one’s work will be revealed.
 For the Day will declare it, because it will be revealed by fire, and the fire will test what sort of work each has done.
 If anyone’s work which he has built on the foundation endures, he will receive a reward.
 If anyone’s work is burned, he will suffer loss.
 But he himself will be saved, still going through the fire” (1 Corinthians 3:11-15).
-Thus, I propose that the purposes of the judgment that Christians will undergo is to reward them for their good works done to build on the foundation that Jesus laid.
+Thus, the purpose of the judgment that Christians will undergo is to reward them for their good works done to build on the foundation that Jesus laid.
 So, it is not Christians themselves that will be judged, but their works as Christians.
 And, God has prepared, in advance, good works for each Christian to do (Ephesians 2:10).
 How well we perform these works will determine the rewards we will receive at the Bema Seat.